SchweizerischeBundesbahnen/journey-service/JSON-Objects.md

 * type="NUMBER" corresponds to **column 'NUMMER'**
 * type="TEXT" corresponds **column `BEZEICHNUNG_DE`**, be aware other translations are not supported at request time

-For international Transport-Organisations there is no such managed list, check and reuse what J-S returns as `Operator::name`.
+For international Transport-Organisations there is no such managed list, check and reuse whatever J-S returns as `Operator::name`.

 #### Plain value